Andrew Benintendi Player Props: White Sox vs. Astros

 - The Astros pitching staff was third in MLB last season with a collective 9.5 strikeouts per nine innings.

+- Astros pitchers combined to surrender 134 home runs (0.8 per game), the second-fewest in baseball.

-- Urquidy starts for the first time this season for the Astros.
+- Garcia will take the mound to start for the Astros, his first of the season.

-- The 27-year-old right-hander came out of the bullpen and threw three scoreless innings when he last appeared Wednesday, Nov.
-2 against the Philadelphia Phillies.
+- The 26-year-old righty came out of the bullpen and threw two-thirds of an inning when he last appeared Saturday, Oct.
+29 against the Philadelphia Phillies.

 © 2023 Data Skrive.
 All rights reserved.